mahmoudYsheliel/clustering/README.md

 # clustering
-clustering numbers using K-means then classify using neural network
+clustering numbers using K-means then classify using neural network from scratch